 What It Is

-A 24-hour urine analysis is part of an evaluation of a child who has a kidney stone.
-This test measures how much urine a child produces in a day, the acidity (pH) of the urine, and the amount of certain substances in the urine, such as calcium, sodium, uric acid, oxalate, citrate, and creatinine.
+A 24-hour urine analysis is sometimes a part of an evaluation of a child who has a kidney stone.
+This test measures how much urine (pee) a child produces in a day, the acidity (pH) of the urine, and the amount of certain substances in it, such as calcium, sodium, uric acid, oxalate, citrate, and creatinine.

 Why It's Done

 Kidney stones develop when certain salts or minerals build up in the urine and form crystals.
 The crystals stick together and enlarge, eventually forming a hard mass called a stone.

 A 24-hour urine analysis can show if certain substances are found at high concentrations in the urine and might be causing the kidney stones.
 Urinary pH is also important, as certain crystals are more likely to form in urine that's too acidic (low pH) and others are more likely to form in urine that's not acidic enough (high pH).

 The information from this test, in combination with other tests like blood tests and radiology studies, can help determine the cause and location of the stones and the treatment that might help prevent more kidney stones.
 Once treatment starts, another 24-hour urine collection can help determine whether the treatment is working.

 This test is usually done after a child has already passed a kidney stone and is feeling well, eating normally, and isn't being treated for a urinary tract infection (UTI).
 Your child might need to temporarily stop taking specific drugs that could interfere with test results.
 Be sure to review all your child's medications with your doctor.

 Your doctor will give you a container in which to collect your child's urine over the course of 24 hours.
 Upon rising in the morning, your child will be asked to urinate into the toilet so that the test is begun with an empty bladder.
 You should note the exact time this is done — this is the start of your child's urine collection.